mhmdalmo/hello-world/README.md

 # hello-world
 This is my first repository

-My name is mohalmo, I am a java developer
+My name is Almo, I am a java developer